 Other materials, such as; Inconel® or Hastelloy® can be used if there are specific needs for things like corrosion resistance or when in conditions with strong chemicals.

 For systems that act like a slip clutch then it is often necessary to use a lubricant.
 This can either be in the form or a separate grease, or as a coating that is applied directly to the tolerance ring as it is being manufactured.
 The lubrication is sometimes needed if there are many slip cycles or if the value of torque you are trying to achieve has a tight tolerance.

-A tolerance ring can help reduce the force level required to assemble parts when compared to a press fit assembly.
+A tolerance ring can help reduce the force level required to mount parts when compared to a press fit assembly.
 As the force generated by the tolerance rings is directly related to the wave features, a maximum force will be generated once the wave features are fully engaged between the mating components in the assembly.
 After this, the force level for the remainder of the assembly process will be stable and comparatively lower than an equivalent press fit assembly.

 The spring nature of the waves also provides a more consistent assembly force across a temperature and mating component tolerance stack up range.

 The spring properties of the tolerance ring waves is useful when fixing two components that are not made from the same materials.
-When systems are subject to thermal cycling, often the two different materials will shrink or grow at different rates, which increased or reduced the gap between them.
+When systems are subject to thermal cycling, often the two different materials will shrink or grow at different rates, which increased or reduced the interference/gap between them.
 An example of this is when a steel bearing is pressed into an aluminium housing.
 In these cases, the tolerance ring gives a much more consistent range of forces over this temperature range because of the spring properties.
-It helps to create a secure retention and can prevent damage such as Brinelling on the bearings.
+It helps to create a secure retention and can prevent damage by too high load, such as Brinelling on the bearings.